benstemon/dasanthera_novaseq/4_analysis/README.md

 Plotting normalized RF distance of 10kb sliding window trees compared to the species tree.
 This was plotted along with genic content to visualize whether there is a relationship between RF distance and genic content along scaffolds.
 For the script to calculate RF distance and plot results, see [`plot_RF_x_genecontent.R`](treemetrics/plot_RF_x_genecontent.R)

+#### Concordance factors
+Estimated site concordance factors and gene concordance factors in IQtree.
+See treemetrics/TREEMETRICS_1.run-gene-concordance-factors.sh.
+Prior to running for CDS, needed to filter out sites with fewer than 3 samples, using python script [`remove_fewsequence_CDS.py`](remove_fewsequence_CDS.py)